mmilett14/campsitr/README.md

 # campsitr
-Web scraping app to find campsites in booked public campgrounds.
+IN DEVELOPMENT: Web scraping app to find campsites in booked public campgrounds.